swt30/thesis/chapters/03-models/03-models.md

   The adiabatic models are warmer and therefore significantly larger overall, but even the isothermal planets display some radius change due to temperature.
   The effects of this temperature dependence are comparable to current uncertainties on measured masses and radii for some of the best-characterised exoplanets.
   The surface pressure in these models is $10^7\,$Pa (100$\,$bar), and the temperature increases in steps of 100$\,$K.
-  The large gap between 500 and 600$\,$K in the adiabatic case is due to a density discontinuity between the liquid and vapour phases.
+  The larger gap between 500 and 600$\,$K in the adiabatic case is due to a density discontinuity between the liquid and vapour phases.
-](isothermsadiabats_fig){#fig:isothermal-vs-adiabatic}

-> TODO: [@fig:isothermal-vs-adiabatic] needs updating with new models and redrawing to match visual style
+](isotherms-vs-adiabats){#fig:isotherms-vs-adiabats}

 The adiabatic models have a larger radius for a given mass when compared with the isothermal case.
 This is to be expected: the average temperature is higher along an adiabat than an isotherm fixed at the surface temperature, and the density of water generally decreases with temperature.
-The increase in radius is significant at higher surface temperatures, as shown in [@fig:isothermal-vs-adiabatic].
+The increase in radius is significant at higher surface temperatures, as shown in [@fig:isotherms-vs-adiabats].
 For example, a 4$\,$M$_⊕$ 30 per cent water planet with a 600$\,$K surface has a radius of 1.8$\,$R$_⊕$ if its water layer is isothermal, but 2$\,$R$_⊕$ if it is adiabatic.
 Across the super-Earth mass range I considered, the adiabatic radii increased by up to 0.3$\,$R$_⊕$ when compared with the isothermal case.
 The difference becomes particularly pronounced at higher surface temperatures, at which point the water layer may consist of supercritical fluid rather than liquid, solid, or vapour ([@fig:water-phases]).